 For example, Google nailed inclusive marketing in their latest ad: “the more we learn, the closer we get”, which encourages users to ask tough questions about race, religion, and mental health.

-Google’s campaign is the perfect example of how to show a stance on cultural issues and offer a more culturally relevant connection with the audience.
+Google’s campaign is the perfect example of showing a stance on cultural issues and offering a more culturally relevant connection with the audience.
 The ad points out why asking questions about things we do not understand can lead to greater unity.

 59% of consumers are more trusting of brands if they are represented in their ads, as it helps them create a stronger connection between themselves and the brand.
-If customers can see themselves within your branding, they are more likely to buy from you.
+Customers who see themselves within your branding are more likely to buy from you.

 Four Ways to Create Culturally Sensitive Advertising

-To create representative advertising at first may appear daunting, as the thoughts of getting it wrong can outweigh the thoughts of getting it right.
+Creating representative advertising may at first appear daunting, as the thoughts of getting it wrong can outweigh the thoughts of getting it right.
 So, to make this process easier, here are four tips to help you create culturally sensitive and successful advertising.

 1. Research & Test

 Make sure to conduct detailed research when creating your ads.
 Before making any cultural or ethnic references, it is vital to know your history.

 Today, fewer than one in 10 brands review for inclusion as part of product design and marketing campaigns.
 So, once you have created your ads, show them to a test group and get approval from community members before releasing any marketing that uses them or their culture.

 For example, if you’re featuring people wearing religious or cultural clothing, ensure they are worn appropriately.
 If you are creating ads in different languages, transcreate the text used to ensure you are portraying the correct message.